josepereira1/text-reader/README.md

 # How to test text-reader?

-- insert some text in text.txt;
+- insert some text in text.txt
 - make run

 # How to use text-reader library in your code?